March to Madness

 Last week the NFL Players Union (NFLPA) disbanded themselves.
 The union was in negotiations with the owners about the next contract…a process known as Collective Bargaining where the workers (players) have authorized the union to represent them to multiple owners (teams).
 By decertifying themselves the workers can negotiate individually or in small groups which is usually considered less effective.
 In the case of the NFL several high profile players have filed lawsuits and anti-trust actions against the owners trying to get leverage in negotiating for more money.

-The NFL economy is not performance based All the money that comes in (from the TV licensing deal, ticket sales, etc.) goes into a pot and is split evenly between the clubs and then split nearly evenly between the owners and players.
+The NFL economy is not performance based.
+All the money that comes in (from the TV licensing deal, ticket sales, etc.) goes into a pot and is split evenly between the clubs and then split nearly evenly between the owners and players.
 It doesn’t matter if a team gets lousy ratings.
 It doesn’t matter if a team loses every single game.
 Each team still get their equal split.

 The team owners want to change the split so that their pool is bigger than the players.
 I don’t know enough to say whether that’s fair or not since I come from a more market-based philosophy.
 The fundamentals of the NFL economy guarantee more leverage to team owners who all benefit equally.
 If each team earned its own income and paid its own expenses and stood on its merits I imagine that the relations with the players would be substantially different as it would be in the teams interest to keep their players happy.
 For the players, walking away from the negotiation table and dissolving the union seems to be a drastic action – one that nearly guarantees the loss of the 2011-12 season.
 Should that the public sector unions do the same?